ranjanistic/knotters/CONTRIBUTING.md

 #### [`people/`](people/)

 This module serves the purpose of handling everything related to community of the platform.
-The name `people` was what community section was called earlier, but later it was renamed to `community`, although the urls and module name continues to remain the same.
+The name `people` was what community section was called earlier, but later it was renamed to `community`, however the urls and module name continues to remain the same.

 The primary requests this module handles is to serve the profile view of any person in community.
 Apart from this, the actual `class User` database model for users is stored here.
-Yes, it may seem that this model fits better in the `auth2/` module, **but changing a model location in a Django project with MongoDB as database, especially involving an important database model like `class User`, brings unintended side-effects for existing records.** Therefore, this `class User` and another related **equally important model `class Profile`** are fated to be contained in this `people/` module, until a migration solution with no side effects is found.
+Although it may seem that this model fits better in the `auth2/` module, **but changing a model location in a Django project with MongoDB as database, especially involving an important database model like `class User`, brings unintended side-effects for existing records.** Therefore, this `class User` and another related **equally important model `class Profile`** are fated to be contained in this `people/` module, until a migration solution with no side effects is found.

 Speaking of `class Profile`, this model is actually used to reference a person from other models which require related user record in their attributes.
 The Profile model record is created as soon as a User model record (one-to-one relation) is created when a new user creates an account.
 The reason that Profile model is used for relations of a user with other models is because when a user deletes their account, only their `class User` record is deleted, therefore all associated records of the user which cannot be deleted from the platform for the sake of integrity of other features(results, contribution records, etc.) are retained, as their related `class Profile` record is retained.
 However, if you are concerned about user's privacy, you can go through the [Knotters Privacy Policy](https://knotters.org/docs/privacypolicy).
 Roughly speaking, we remove all traces of user identifiable information like email addresses, phone numbers, addresses, name, picture, nickname, etc. when a user deletes their account, and only retain the now became **zombie profile** record to maintain integrity of related records.